piechologist/GhosttyExtensions.jl/README.md

 > TerminalPager 0.6.5 comes with its own, smart F1 binding and should be installed separately.
 Mind the
 > note in the [Installation](#installation) section below!
 >
-> The size of plots is slightly smaller now (5 pixels) because Ghostty 1.2.0 places images differently.
+> The size of plots is slightly smaller now (5 pixels) because Ghostty 1.2 places images differently.
+>
+> Control-Command-C and Control-Command-X can be used alternatively to Meta-C and Meta-X. I'm still
+> looking for an easy solution for my pet peeve: I just want to press Command-C without thinking how
+> I made the selection (with the mouse in Ghostty or with the keyboard in the REPL).
+Currently, I
+> use Karabiner Elements to rebind Command-C to Control-Command-C for Ghostty.
+Ghostty's config must
+> contain `keybind = performable:ctrl+cmd+c=copy_to_clipboard`.
+GhosttyExtensions 0.8.0 takes care of
+> the rest.
+This works reliably and is not laggy (it's possible to do this with macOS Shortcuts but
+> it's too sluggish to be useful).
+If you are reading this and your muscle memory can't deal with
+> two different key combinations for the same, simple task ("Just copy this selection!"), please open
+> an issue and I'll share the details.

 ## Features